chrismin1202/spark-bootcamp/README.md

 Examples
 --------
-* [Scala sbt example](scala-sbt): A simple example of building a deployable Spark application using sbt
+* [Scala SBT example](scala-sbt): Am example for building a deployable Spark application using SBT
-* [Scala Maven example](scala-maven): A simple example of building a deployable Spark application using Maven.
+* [Scala Maven example](scala-maven): An example for building a deployable Spark application using Maven.
   * Note that this example demonstrates how to structure multi-module projects.
-* [Python example](python): A simple example of structuring a simple Spark application in Python.
+* [Python example](python): A simple example for structuring a simple Spark application in Python.
+* [Kubernetes example](spark-on-k8s): An example for running Spark on Kubernetes.
+Note that the example uses Cassandra as the persistent storage.